orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 #### Configuration at Layer 3 - The Device Layer

 At this layer, we have the vendor's device specific YANG models.
+The YANG modules for this layer vendor proprietary and locaed in per-device/version directories:

+* For Cisco IOS-XR: `sorespo/gen/yang/CiscoIosXr_24_1_ncs55a1`
+* For Jupiper JUNOS: `JuniperCRPD_23_4R1_9`
+* For Nokia SR-Linux `NokiaSRLinux_25_3_2`

 ```
 make get-config3